NTSB Taking Over Investigation Of 747 Crash In Afghanistan

 Key Takeaways:

-• The NTSB announced it is taking over and completing the investigation into the April 29, 2013, crash of a National Airlines Boeing 747 cargo plane at Bagram Air Base, Afghanistan.
+• The NTSB will complete the investigation into the April 29, 2013, crash of a National Airlines Boeing 747 at Bagram Air Base, Afghanistan.

-• The Afghanistan Civil Aviation Authority delegated the remainder of the investigation, conducted under ICAO Annex 13, including the final report, to the NTSB.
+• Initially led by Afghanistan with NTSB assistance, the Afghanistan Civil Aviation Authority has now delegated the remainder of the investigation, including the final report, to the NTSB.

 See a mistake?
 Contact us.